 I think that if I tell you that we both went out like lights when we got back to our hotel, you’d probably believe me.

-We had no specific time to leave the next day, but we were planning to go to meet another blogging friend, (who we had never met in person before): the lovely Karen Burns Booth (Lavender and Lovage).
+We had no specific time to leave the next day, but we were planning to go to meet another blogging friend, (who we had never met in person before): Karen Burns Booth (Lavender and Lovage).
 Karen and her husband run a bed and breakfast and cooking school in the Charente-Maritime region of France, less than an hour and a half from Bordeaux.
-To say we were excited is massive understatement.
+(Update: they are no longer in France.)

 The next morning we set off to find a little cafe where we could have breakfast.
 It didn’t take too long.